milkyway-labs/milkyway-contracts/proxy/README.md

 NETWORK-claimable-ADDRESS
 NETWORK-updated

+Check also in the browser: `https://console.upstash.com/redis/b2de01b9-b4f5-47ec-aa56-9d6c73554bc3?tab=data-browser`

 ## Run

-Go to console of server
+Go to console of the server
 Make sure to have ssh rights for Github
 Checkout repo